 Convert Decajoule to Watt-second (daJ to Watt-second)

-Decajoule (daJ) and Watt-second (Watt-second) are both units of length.
+Decajoule (daJ) and Watt-second (Watt-second) are both units of energy.
 With the conversion form below, you can effortlessly and accurately convert decajoule to watt-second.
-This free online calculator tool makes it simple and easy to perform the conversion from daJ to Watt-second.
+This free online calculator tool makes it simple and easy to perform the conversion from daJ unit to the Watt-second unit.

 One Decajoule is equal to 10 Watt-second.